piuswalter/StudySmarter-Slides-Exporter/README.md

 ## How to use StudySmarter Slides Exporter

 Using the StudySmarter Slides Exporter is easy.

-To use it, all you need to do is import the `injection.js` file from your browser's JavaScript console as shown below.
+Login to StudySmarter and navigate to [https://app.studysmarter.de/subjects](https://app.studysmarter.de/subjects), then you need to import the `injection.js` file from your browser's JavaScript console as shown below.
 A window will appear showing the available subjects.

 ```javascript
 $.getScript('https://piuswalter.github.io/StudySmarter-Slides-Exporter/injection.js');